 Your tour of Delhi will start from the start, from Purani (Old) Delhi.
 Old Delhi was founded as the city of Shahjahanabad by Mughal Emperor Shah Jahan in 1639.
 If the culture of India is a subject of intrigue to you, then what is a better place to explore than the soul of the city, Old Delhi?
 It is best known for various markets which sell ethnic clothes, rich silver jewelry and other items that portray Indian culture along with the renowned sumptuous street food.
 The hearty visit to Old Delhi will be followed by a visit to Raj Ghat, which was built in the memory of Mahatma Gandhi who is known as the father of the nation and is also the place where he was cremated.

 This visit includes the exploration of the Museum nearby delving more into the history of Mahatma Gandhi and more.
 A trip to Delhi isn’t complete without passing by the Lal Qila or the Red Fort which was the Mughal stronghold throughout the Mughal era until 1856.
 Then you will pass by Chandni Chowk market where you can optionally take a rickshaw.
 Chandni Chowk is the heart of old Delhi and houses the best shops for everything one can dream of.
-Continue with your visit with Jama Masjid which is one of the largest mosques in the country and was built by Shah Jahan in 1656 and offers peaceful surroundings amidst chaos of Chandni Chowk.
+Continue with your visit to Jama Masjid which is one of the largest mosques in the country and was built by Shah Jahan in 1656 and offers peaceful surroundings amidst chaos of Chandni Chowk.